matuteiglesias/journal/content/Teaching/2024-02-25_Organized_and_Analyzed_Computer_Science_Course_Exe.md

 - **Bash Scripting:** Provided a Bash command using `awk` for extracting every nth line from a `.tex` file, including filename at the top of the output file.
 - **AWK Command Correction:** Clarified the use of the `-v` option in `awk` for variable definition to skip every 10 lines in a file.
 - **Curriculum Mapping:** Categorized exercises from 'practica_1_tecnicas_algoritmicas.tex' according to specific units focusing on iterative search techniques, dynamic programming, and greedy algorithms.
-- **Reorganization Strategy:** Proposed a [[strategy]] for reorganizing graph and algorithm exercises, distributing them by units and classifying by complexity and educational focus.
+- **Reorganization [[Strategy]]:** Proposed a strategy for reorganizing graph and algorithm exercises, distributing them by units and classifying by complexity and educational focus.
 - **Graph Exercise Analysis:** Detailed assignment of graph exercises to units, considering dynamic programming and greedy algorithms.
 - **Content Analysis:** Analyzed exercise placement in specific course units, suggesting Practice 5 on shortest paths for unit 5 and client assignment problems for unit 6.
 - **Thematic Assignment Proposal:** Suggested thematic distribution of graph and algorithm exercises, considering learning objectives and thematic relevance.